Tucker Barnhart Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Marlins pitching staff ranks 14th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Marlins pitching staff ranks 10th in MLB.

-- The Marlins have the 24th-ranked team ERA among all MLB pitching staffs (4.84).
+- The Marlins have a 4.80 team ERA that ranks 23rd among all league pitching staffs.

-- Marlins pitchers combine to allow 46 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Marlins pitchers combine to allow 46 total home runs at a clip of 1.4 per game (to rank 24th in the league).

+- The Marlins are sending Alcantara (1-3) to make his seventh start of the season.
+He is 1-3 with a 5.35 ERA and 31 strikeouts through 35 1/3 innings pitched.

-- In his last time out on Sunday, the right-hander tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Tuesday, the right-hander tossed five innings against the Atlanta Braves, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.